High-five breakthroughs and better decisions, faster.

-- For Standard Service, both Craig and an Associate will attend he meeting.
-Craig will serve as lead facilitator and the Associate will assist with dynamic facilitation techniques such as real-time documentation of ideas on screen, on-the-spot group surveys and analysis, and/or breakout group discussions.
+- For Standard Service, either Craig or Markos and an Associate will attend the meeting.
+Craig or Markos will serve as lead facilitator and the Associate will assist with dynamic facilitation techniques such as real-time documentation of ideas on screen, on-the-spot group surveys and analysis, and/or breakout group discussions.

-- For Basic Service, Craig handles all aspects facilitation.
+- For Basic Service, either Craig or Markos handles all aspects facilitation.

 - Participants will feel heard and will feel a sense of ownership of meeting outcomes.